On a Nonlocal Integral Operator Commuting with the Laplacian and the Sturm-Liouville Problem I: Low Rank Perturbations of the Operator: Details of the perturbation kernel for GSARS BCs with =0

 \subsection{Acknowledgments}

 We would like to thank Fritz Gesztesy for introducing us to some aspects of this problem and for sharing an advanced copy of \cite{GNZ-AMSBook2023}; Jussi Behrndt for reference \cite{BehrndtHassideSnoo2020}; and Mark Ashbaugh for useful discussions.
 We acknowledge email correspondence with Walter A. Strauss regarding the ``unusual'' eigenvalue problem discussed in Sec.~\ref{sec:KvN Resolvent} and thank him for his feedback.
+The authors thank the anonymous referee whose comments helped improve the article significantly.

 L.H. thanks and acknowledges N.S.'s NSF grant DMS-1912747 during his visits to the UC Davis campus in 2019 and 2022 where some of this work was done.

 N.S. was partially supported by his NSF grants DMS-1912747, CCF-1934568, and his ONR grant N00014-20-1-2381.